kevgo/text-runner/documentation/actions/verify_source_file_content.md

-### Displaying a file from the source code tree in the test
+### Displaying a file from the source code tree in the documentation

 Sometimes you want to just display a file from the source code of your app in the documentation.
 For example to give your readers an idea how something works